USGS - science for a changing world

 Other Water Quality Constituents

-Power plots for chlorophyll and nitrate levels in backwaters and main channels in spring and summer in Pools 13 and 26 appeared similar to those reported above for suspended solids.
+Power plots for chlorophyll and nitrate levels in backwaters and main channels in spring and summer in Pools 13 and 26 were similar to those reported above for suspended solids.

 Methods

-Estimated annual means from the LTRMP were assumed to exhibit variance at both within-year and annual scales.
-The within-year variance divided by the number of samples in a given year represents the sampling variance of the given annual mean, while annual variances were assumed constant regardless of within-year sample size.
-For the water quality outcomes, the within-year and annual variances of the means were both estimated from raw data (suspended solids, chlorophyll, and nitrate values were log-transformed prior to analysis).
-For counts (fish, macroinvertebrates), power was estimated from poolwide means rather than from raw data (for an improved approach, see Gray and Burlew 2006).
-Count means from a given pool, after log transformation and possibly after adjustment for temporal
+Estimated annual means from the LTRM were assumed to exhibit variance at both local and annual scales.
+The local or sampling variance divided by the sample size represents the sampling variance of the mean (i.e., the standard error of the mean squared), while annual variances were assumed constant regardless of sample size.
+For the water quality outcomes, the sampling and annual variances of the means were both estimated from raw data (suspended solids, chlorophyll, and nitrate values were log-transformed prior to analysis).
+For counts (fish, macroinvertebrates), power was estimated from poolwide means rather than from raw data.
+Count means from a given pool, after log transformation and possibly after adjustment for temporal trend, were assumed normally distributed with constant total variance.

-These results assume no multiyear trends in detection probabilities (i.e., that, on average, LTRMP field personnel have not and will
+These results assume no multiyear trends in detection probabilities (i.e., that, on average, LTRM field personnel have not and will not get increasingly worse or increasingly better at detecting organisms).

 Reference